-To view the settings for a profile, open the Set Sound Profile screen (see above), choose the profile you want to change and press [3].
+To view or change the settings for a profile, open the Set Sound Profiles screen (see above), choose the profile you want to change and press [•].

-Each profile is divided into three setting categories you can scroll to using the left and right navigation keys:
+Each profile is divided into three setting categories you can scroll to using the left and right navigation keys.

-- Call: Lets you specify the way the phone alerts you to incoming voice calls.
-For example, you can choose to be alerted by a melody, or by a melody and vibration.
-You can also specify ring tunes and set audio volume. - Message: Lets you specify the way the phone alerts you to incoming messages, the message alert tone and the frequency of alert reminders. - Phone: Lets you specify the sounds made by the phone when you press a key or turn the phone on or off.
+- Call: Lets you specify the way the phone alerts you to incoming voice and video calls.
+For example, you can choose to be alerted by a melody or by a melody and vibration.
+You can also specify ring tunes and set audio volume. - Message: Lets you specify the manner in which the phone alerts you to incoming messages, the message alert tone and the frequency of alert reminders. - Phone: Lets you specify the sounds made by the phone when you press a key or turn the phone on or off.